mchalapuk/offensive.js/README.md

  2. Provides very intuitive and extensible DSL for writing assertions,
  3. Enables easy implementation of offensive and defensive techniques,
  4. Low core bundle size (22.5kB minified) and a way of bundling only needed assertions,
- 5. Has zero runtime dependencies,
- 6. Contains its own `.d.ts` files.
+ 5. Has zero runtime dependencies and contains its own `.d.ts` files.

 ## Installation